humanitech-net/supply-trail/INSTALLATION.md

 2.  **Install Dependencies**

-    - Install the app's dependencies using npm: to every directory that contain package.json file
+    - Install the app's dependencies using npm: in the root directory

       ```bash
         npm install